 States That Allow Same-Sex Marriage

-The state of same-sex marriage in America is constantly evolving.
+Prior to the U.S. Supreme Court's 2015 Obergefell v.
+Hodges ruling, the state of same-sex marriage in America was always in flux.
 From its early beginnings, both proponents and opponents of same-sex marriage have asserted controversial arguments concerning the definition, application, and legality of marriage as it applies to men and women of the same sex.

-Ever since 2003, when Massachusetts became the first state to legalize same-sex marriage, legislatures in many states have been called to answer the same call.
-While legal issues concerning same-sex marriage continue to grow, so might states that allow same-sex marriage laws.
+Beginning in 2003, when Massachusetts became the first state to legalize same-sex marriage, legislatures in many states were called to answer the same call.
+Twelve years later, all states are now required to recognize the equal protection of marriage laws, regardless of sexual orientation.

 Connecticut legalized the marriage of same-sex couples on November 12, 2008.
 Connecticut became the third state (after California and Massachusetts) to authorize same-sex couples to marry.
 A noteworthy case out of the Supreme Court of Connecticut, Kerrigan v.
 Commissioner of Public Health, held that the Connecticut State Constitution does not permit the state to exclude same-sex couples from civil marriage.

 When Gov. Jack Markell signing HB 75 into law on May 7, 2013, Delaware became the latest colonial state to allow same-sex marriage.
 Like Rhode Island, Delaware also made civil unions a thing of the past.

 Same-sex couples in the Rainbow State became legally eligible for marriage with the 2013 passage of Senate Bill 1, signed into law by Governor Neil Abercrombie.

 Illinois Governor Pat Quinn signed Senate Bill 10 in 2013, legalizing same-sex marriage in the state.
 The law took effect on June 1, 2014.